 Traeger Grill Pellets

 Whether you own a Traeger grill or not, they produce good quality hardwood pellets which can be used on any grill.
 They offer a considerable range of flavours including, Apple, Alder, Cherry, Hickory, Maple, Mesquite, Oak and Pecan.
 They also offer two blended products called Turkey and Texas Beef Blend.
 Again all Traeger products are made in the USA from sustainably sourced materials.

-If you just want to get up and running with your new pellet grill, a bag of Perfect Mix is a good place to start.
+If you just want to get up and running with your new pellet grill as quickly as possible, a bag of Perfect Mix is a good place to start.
 In the future, you may wish to try your own mix of flavours.

-RecTec like Traeger produce both grills and their own wood pellets.
+RecTec like Traeger produces both grills and their own wood pellets.
+I have an extensive article on REC TEC pellet grills.
 The Ultimate Blend grill pellets from RecTect are an Oak and Hickory blend.
-You can obviously use these wood pellets on any grill, not just a RecTec, even a Traeger.
+You can obviously use these wood pellets on any grill, not just a REC TEC, even a Traeger.

 Louisiana Grills Pellets